vossstef/VIC20Nano/INSTALLATION_WINDOWS.md

 be selected using the on-screen-display (OSD).
 Default Mountpoints:
 Copy a *.D64 Disk image to your sdcard and rename it to disk8.d64 as default c1541 boot image.
-Copy a *.CRT ROM image to your sdcard and rename it to vic20crt.crt as default Cartridge boot image.
+Copy a 8K xyz-a000.prg Cartridge ROM to your sdcard and rename it to vic20crt.crt as default Cartridge boot image.
 Copy a *.PRG BASIC file to your sdcard and rename it to vic20prg.prg as default Program boot image.
 Copy a 8k Byte VIC20 Kernal ROM file *.BIN to your sdcard and rename it to vic20kernal.bin as default Kernal boot image.